davatorium/rofi/doc/rofi-manpage.markdown

   If set, use an external tool to generate list of executable commands.
 Uses 'run-command'

   Default: *""*

+### Combi settings

+`-combi-modi` *mode1,mode2*

+    The modi to combine in the combi mode.
+    For syntax to see `-modi`.
+    To get one merge view, of window,run,ssh:

+            rofi -show combi -combi-mode "window,run,ssh"

 ### History and Sorting